garywill/LAN-port-scan-forbidder/README.md

 # LAN port scan forbidder

 Forbid untrusted web to scan localhost or LAN.
-Firefox addon.
+Browser addon.

 ## What